-- No measurements means no ROI exists: While some organizations in the research report did measure SOA migrations ROI but that was done after the fact.
+- No measurements mean no ROI exists: While some organizations in the research report did measure SOA migration ROI but that was done after the fact.
 So, if the organizations were not measuring pre-SOA how would they know if what SOA migrations promised is what the organization was able to achieve.
-Herein lies the problem where quantification and justification is made to show SOA being a success without doing the due diligence before embarking on the SOA journey.
+Herein lies the problem where quantification and justification are made to show SOA being a success without doing the due diligence before embarking on the SOA journey.

-In addition to the above identified problems, the research report does not put enough emphasize on the importance of governance that is needed for SOA.
-Lets explore what is governance and why it could be one of the differentiating factors in SOA migrations.
+In addition to the above-identified problems, the research report does not put enough emphasis on the importance of governance that is needed for SOA.
+Let’s explore what is governance and why it could be one of the differentiating factors in SOA migrations.

 Governance: Governance is the policy of how things should be done and provides a framework in which business processes can operate under regulatory, time and other constraints.
 Thus, governance is an organizational responsibility even for SOA and not only an IT one.
 In order to accomplish this, a governance board should be set up that consists of a cross-functional team from both IT and business.
 Additionally, governance should not only include the overall organization and management of SOA activities but also the creation of success and failure measurements.
 These measurements should be used to actually determine the state of SOA within the organization instead of people doing vaporware measurements that have no grounds in reality.